CESNET/eduroam-icinga/doc/icinga2_setup.md

 After unholding the packages you can upgrade them and put them on hold again.

+In case you are using custom dashboards and icingaweb2 package is upgraded, [these](https://github.com/Icinga/icingaweb2/blob/master/modules/monitoring/configuration.php#L290-L369) lines need to be commented out to disable default dashboards.

 ### icingaweb2
 For simple interaction with icinga2 through web browser, icingaweb2 is needed.
 This package has been also taken from official icinga2 package repositories (see [icinga2 setup](#icinga2-setup)).